danwrisar/KMSIMG_NHS_EmissionsRecipeBook/Chapters/012_kmsimg_freighttransport.md

 ## Definition

-Emissions associated with transportation of freight by road, rail, ocean or air arranged by the reporting party.
+Emissions associated with transportation of freight by road, rail, ocean or air arranged by the reporting party, but occuring outside of the reporting party's operational boundaries.

 ## Methodology